brentonho/brentonho/README.md

 - 👋 Hi, I’m @brentonho
-- 👀 I’m interested in starting my data science journey
+- 👀 I’m interested in starting my data analytics journey
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me ...bho2@tulane.edu
+- 📫 How to reach me ...brentonf.ho@gmail.com

 <!---
 brentonho/brentonho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.